https://arab.news/n5vfs

 Events like MIPF are necessary for Saudi Arabia, as the Kingdom is on a path of economic diversification by strengthening the industrial sector and reducing the revenue dependence on crude.

-The vice minister described Saudi Arabia’s National Industrial Strategy as “very ambitious” as it ims to build a thriving industrial ecosystem that attracts investment, enhances economic diversification, and develops its gross domestic product and non-oil exports.
+The vice minister described Saudi Arabia’s National Industrial Strategy as “very ambitious” as it aims to build a thriving industrial ecosystem that attracts investment, enhances economic diversification, and develops its gross domestic product and non-oil exports.

 “What we have done in the last 60 or 70 years, we have to triple in the next 10 years.
 The only way to really achieve these ambitious targets is by focusing on the policy part.
 The local content law is very critical.
 So, our production can have an outlet market, either from the demand we have in Saudi Arabia or to play in the value chain with large procurement companies,” said Bin Salamah.

 He added: “Procurement companies always look for quality, delivery of time and cost competitiveness.
 So, there is a government role to play, and there is a play of policies to bridge between the product and companies who will buy.
-And there is also other ministries within the ecosystem of government, each one will play its role.”
+And there are also other ministries within the ecosystem of government, each one will play its role.”

 The vice minister also underscored the vitality of cross-country policies and added that they are essential for the Kingdom to expand its industrial reach to other nations.